 - You can use homemade or store-bought Italian salad dressing.

-- Salad and dressing can be made a day ahead.
+- Salad (without dressing) can be made up to 2-3 days ahead of time and stored in an airtight container in the refrigerator.
 Toss the salad with the dressing right before serving.
 Extra dressing can be stored in an airtight container in the refrigerator for up to 2 weeks.